JMDKC/personal-site-gatsby/content/posts/2021-12-31-clean-cleaning.md

 My laundry is now odourless and soft.
 Each wash is cheaper for me and better for the environment in general.
 I go full Dri-Pak, using a single largish scoop of soda crystals (in the left hand compartment of the drawer) and a capful of liquid soap (in the drum).
 That’s it!
 The soda crystals soften the water - essential as I live in a hard water area - and the soap cleans the clothes.

 I wash on 20 celsius: 90% of the energy used by a washing machine goes on heating the water.
-Eschewing the tumble drier, I clean on the rack.
+Ignoring the tumble dryer, I clean on the rack.

 I will never, never buy a washing tab or bottle of fabric conditioner again.